Wang Lin (general): As independent general

 In fall 555, Chen, displeased over Wang Sengbian's declaration of Xiao Yuanming as emperor, made a surprise attack on Jiankang, killing Wang Sengbian and deposing Xiao Yuanming, instead declaring Xiao Fangzhi emperor (as Emperor Jing).
 This move drew attacks from several generals loyal to Wang Sengbian, as well as from Northern Qi.
 During this time, Wang Lin appeared to recognize Emperor Jing as emperor, but at the time was distancing himself from Chen.
 He also continued fighting with both Western Wei and Emperor Xuan, but after Hou Ping rebelled against him in 556, he felt he was unable to conduct war on all sides.
 He made nominal submissions to Northern Qi, Western Wei, and Emperor Xuan, suing for peace on all sides.
 He also sought the return of his wife Lady Cai and heir apparent Wang Yi (王毅), who had been taken captive by Western Wei when Jiangling fell.
 Emperor Gong of Western Wei created him the Duke of Changsha, and returned his wife and children in 557.
 When Northern Qi summoned him to its capital Yecheng, Wang Lin refused to go, but did not formally break with Northern Qi.
 He also refused Emperor Jing's edict to report to Jiankang and instead prepared to attack Chen.
-Chen therefore sent his generals Hou Andu and Zhou Wenyu (周文育) to attack Wang, accusing Wang of being a renegade.
+Chen therefore sent his generals Hou Andu and Zhou Wenyu to attack Wang, accusing Wang of being a renegade.